Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Important court decision for Alcatel-Lucent expected

-Following numerous local protests in the countries concerned (France, Germany, Spain, Italy, Netherlands, Belgium), the European works council called for a protest day.
-About 4,000 people from several countries took part in the demonstration in Paris on 15th March 2007.
-During the period, leading up to this protest day, central management had threatened to switch off the intranet pages of EWC to withdraw the electronic platform for such protests.
+Following numerous local protests in the countries concerned (France, Germany, Spain, Italy, the Netherlands, Belgium), the European works council called for a protest day.
+About 4,500 people from several countries took part in the demonstration in Paris on 15th March 2007.
+During the period, leading up to this protest day, central management had threatened to switch off the intranet pages of the EWC to withdraw the electronic platform for such protests.

 Spy found in interpreter's cubicle